Brett-Stacy/baseISS/run/paper_runs/README_scenario_key.txt

 paper_scenario_45.1 - Same as 33.1 except no SS.
 Trip & Haul decrease 0.1-0.9
 paper_scenario_46.1 - Same as 38.2 except no SS.
 Expansion complexity vs Samples. replace==FALSE, except for 999 case. may need to change this! paper_scenario_47.1 - Same as 31.1 except no SS.
 Reduce samples: min, w/o replacement, w/ w/o port samples.
-NEED TO RUN. paper_scenario_48.1 - Same as 45.1 except 1.0 only and replace=TRUE to get 45.1 plots to be right.
+NEED TO RUN. paper_scenario_48.1 - Same as 45.1 except 1.0 only and replace=FALSE to get 45.1 plots to be right.

 paper_scenario_39.7 - Same as 39.6 except no SS weighting.
 Trips x samples.
 Replace=TRUE.
 Ran on MAC paper_scenario_39.8 - Same as 39.7 except replace=FALSE
 paper_scenario_40.3 - Same as 40.2 escept no SS weighting.
 Hauls x samples.
 Replace=TRUE.
 Ran on TAS paper_scenario_40.4 - Same as 40.3 except replace=FALSE.
 TAS
+paper_scenario_49.1 - Same as 25.3 except no SS weighting.
+Trips/Hauls x samples.
+Replace = TRUE.
+paper_scenario_50.1 - Same as 49.1 except replace=FALSE